Buckley School (California): Campus

-Buckley's Lower, Middle, and Upper divisions share a single 18-acre (7.3 ha) campus.
+Buckley's lower, middle, and upper divisions share a single 18-acre (7.3 ha) campus.

 Buckley is one of the oldest co-educational day schools in Los Angeles, and one of the few with all K–12 students on one campus.

 Culture

 The school's motto is "Dare to Be True".
 The "Buckley Commitment", which is displayed in all classrooms and is ceremonially signed by students and teachers at the start of each academic year, sets expectations for respect, kindness, honesty, loyalty, self-discipline and self-reliance.

 As part of the dress code, boys are required to wear a combination of polo shirts, khakis pants, chinos, black jeans or shorts, sweaters in the school's colors (red, black, or gray) and Buckley sweatshirts; girls wear skirts, black jeans, sweaters in school colors, polo shirts, or Buckley sweatshirts.

 Buckley's mascot is the griffin.

 Interscholastic sports include baseball for male students and softball and volleyball for female students; co-ed sports include basketball, cross-country running, track and field, equestrian sports, soccer, swimming and diving, golf, fencing, and tennis.
 The school maintains a no-cut policy in Middle School athletics.

 The school's newspaper is The Student Voice.
 In 1998, Los Angeles Times presented the school with a "general excellence award" as part of its annual High School Journalism Awards competition, earning Buckley $1,000 for its journalism program.
 In 2010 and 2012, The Student Voice received "High School Newspaper Silver Crown" awards from the Columbia Scholastic Press Association (CSPA).
-In 2015, individual contributors were recognized in the categories "Sidebar writing", "Sports Page Design", and "Single Subject News or Feature Package, Double-truck or Special Section Design" at the CSPA's 32nd Gold Circle Awards.
+In 2015, individual contributors were recognized at the CSPA's 32nd Gold Circle Awards.

 In 2002, the Performing Arts Department collaborated with writer and director Stuart Ross to present the world premiere of The Sounds of Plaid, a large-cast, co-ed version of Ross's Forever Plaid.
 In 2015, 34 students won 60 Scholastic Art Awards, which have been presented to student artists in grades 7–12 nationwide since 1923.
-Students earned awards in thirteen categories: architecture, ceramics and glass, comic art, design, digital art, drawing and illustration, fashion, film and animation, jewelry, mixed media, painting, photography, printmaking, sculpture, and art portfolio.
+Students earned awards in thirteen categories.